Back to Calculators

 Want labor rate insights automatically?

-PULSE by DataDyne connects to your shop management system and optimizes your pricing strategy in real-time — no spreadsheets needed.
+PULSE by DataDyne connects to your shop management system and optimizes your pricing strategy in real-time.
+No spreadsheets needed.

 See PULSE in Action →